Sogen SF Short Story Prize

 The Sogen SF Short Story Prize (創元SF短編賞, Sōgen SF Tanpen Shō) is an annual Japanese literary award conducted by Tokyo Sogensha since 2010.
 It is a prize contest for original unpublished stories of science fiction and other related genres.
 It is mainly intended for amateur writers, but also open to who have professional publications.

 The winning stories have been published in the year's-best Japanese SF anthology series from the publisher's imprint Sōgen SF Bunko until 2019.
 Since 2020, they will be included in Genesis, the publisher's hard cover SFF series.
+Since 2023, they will be appeared on the publisher's magazine Shimi no Techo.

 In 2010 and 2011, some of finalist stories were collected into original anthology series Beyond Imagination (原色の想像力, Genshoku no Sōzōryoku).

 Until 2019, Regular judges have been Nozomi Ohmori (critic/translator/anthologist) and Sanzō Kusaka (critic/anthologist), who have edited the year's-best.
 Another notable author have been invited as a guest judge each year.